EvaMakri/lifestylefactors-annotation-docs/index.md

     “A majority percentage of HIV-positive MSM engage in unprotected sexual behavior”. → other individuals without HIV could have the same behavior → no statistical significance.

 5. LSF that is a part of a bigger Named entity: sleep in multiple sleep latency test (MSLT)

+### Specific examples
+1. Across sentence boundaries should be annotated.
+2. “Is believed” should be annotated.

+    "Air pollutants are believed to induce or exacerbate a range of inflammatory diseases (atopic dermatitis..."
+3. Expression like "limited evidence" should be annotated.

+    "Results provide limited evidence for an association of early-life mobile source air pollution with childhood asthma incidence ..."
+4. Animal experiments should be annotated, as they are supposed to be a model for a human disease.

+5. Be careful with an occupation + a clause with LSFs.

+    In the following examples, farmers __should not__ linked with acute lymphatic or chronic lymphatic leukemia.

+    "Farmers from major corn-producing, hog- and chicken-raising, and pesticide- and fertilizer-using counties tended to be at higher risk of acute lymphatic.

+    "Farmers from counties with large cattle inventories and significant dairy activity were at higher risk of chronic lymphatic leukemia."

+6. Annotate what the sentence says even if there are contradictory statement.
+Example:

+    Previous study shows A causes B… : annotate A Cause B.

+    In contrast to the previous study, A causes C, or C causes B or no relation… : annotate either A causes C, C causes B or nothing

 ### NB!
 1. Indirect relations annotated as positive.